PeptaHub

 Research summary

-Harding et al. demonstrated that Dihexa restored cognitive function in aged rats to levels comparable to young animals.
+In animal models, Harding et al. demonstrated that Dihexa restored cognitive function in aged rats to levels comparable to young animals.
 It crossed the blood-brain barrier when administered orally or subcutaneously.
 Studies showed reversal of scopolamine-induced cognitive deficits and improvement in spatial learning (Morris water maze).
 Patent filed for Alzheimer's disease treatment (US Patent 8,710,016).
 No human clinical trials completed.
-The extraordinary potency raises both excitement and caution in the research community.[1][2][3][4][5][6]
+The reported potency raises both interest and caution in the research community.[1][2][3][4][5][6]

 📄This section cites 6 peer-reviewed sources.
 View all references →